 Welcome to Oscar E. Olsen Park!
 The park consists of the largest remaining open space in Bogota, NJ and should be considered it’s crown jewel.

-Oscar E Olsen Park was built on former swampland adjacent to the Hackensack River.
+Oscar E Olsen Park was built on former marshland adjacent to the Hackensack River.
 Though an urban park, wildlife abounds for the patient observer.
 I was rewarded with a Bald Eagle flying over the Hackensack River.

 A focal point of the park is a bridge known as “The Olsen Park Hackensack River Environmental Walkway”.
 The walkway is a raised boardwalk strategically built next to the Hackensack River.
 Educational signs have been placed with assistance from the Hackensack Riverkeeper and Ducks Unlimited with information on the fauna of the adjacent Hackensack River.
 The signs describe typical flora and fauna of the Hackensack River and the nearby Meadowlands.

 The Olsen Park Hackensack River Environmental Walkway was originally built in 1993 and was known as a “bridge to nowhere”.
 A lot of people thought it was a waste of tax payer money when it was built.

 From the walkway you can view the nearby World War II era submarine USS Ling.